Buenos is a pretty safe place generally. I would recommend still using a money belt though.

 If you are travelling alone then just stay in more friendly areas of the city like Palermo.
-Don't travel into the city centre at night unless you are with others. almost 9 years ago
+Don't travel into the city centre at night unless you are with others. about 9 years ago

 Yeah I've been to Argentina 3 times and no issues at all, I felt very safe walking around.
 I think it's a pretty safe city.
 There are obviously places you shouldn't walk alone at night like any other major city.

 My friend did have her bag stolen in a restaurant in Palermo so you should keep an eye on that.
-She was sitting by the window and a couple came in, sat down for few minutes then got up to leave. almost 9 years ago
+She was sitting by the window and a couple came in, sat down for few minutes then got up to leave. about 9 years ago

 I have been there a few times traveling as a solo female and I have never had any problems.
 I've stayed downtown and off Santa fe Ave near Recoleto.
 I've walked around at all hours in all neighborhoods (Once and downtown) .
 In hindsight, even though I never had any 'close' calls or felt threaened in doing so, I perhaps shouldn't have.

 I took buses and walked-have yet to take the subte.
 I made sure to not be conspicuous with a map or guidebook and dressed like a local city resident (no Teva sandals, shorts, or other clothing that screamed tourist).

 Also, I either didn't carry a bag-just kept my money and folding map in my jacket pocket, or had a small bag with no large openings or zippers that I kept on my lap at cafes/restaurants or on my feet. about 9 years ago